-MyHeritage at www.myheritage.com offers a fully featured test.
+MyHeritage at www.myheritage.com offers a full featured test.
 Genetic matches are generated from phased data with imputation done if necessary.
 The threshold for a match is 8 cMs for the longest segment if that is the only segment shared and at least 6 cMs for shorter segments.
-The threshold is 12 cM for the first segment in people who have at least 50% Ashkenazi Jewish ancestry.
+The threshold is 12 cM for the first segment in people who have at least 50% Ashkenazi ancestry.
 Matches can be filtered by the amount of shared DNA, the number of shared segments, the largest segment, name, most recent matches, country, ancestral surnames, ethnicity, Theory of Family Relativity, Smart Matches, shared surname, and shared location.
 The matching segment data and match list is downloadable (under the 3 gray dots on the match list).
 A nice chromosome browser is also provided.
 The chromosome browser will display triangulated groups with 2, 4, 6, and 8 cM thresholds for the triangulated groups.
 MyHeritage utilized the software developed by Evert-Jan Blom to deliver an auto-clustering feature in late February 2019.
 The feature auto-clusters your top 100 matches in MyHeritage.
 MyHeritage introduced its Theory of Relativity feature in February 2019.
 This feature utilizes genealogical data from your family tree, your matches' family tree, the FamilySearch Family Tree, Geni.com, and other family trees to display a plausible genealogical connection between your match and you.

-MyHeritage provides a biogeographical ancestral analysis called Ethnicity Estimate which indicates what portions of your DNA came from 2114 genetic groups and from 42 populations from around the world.
-Over 4,500,000 people have been tested by MyHeritage or have imported their data into the database.
+MyHeritage provides a biogeographical ancestry analysis called Ethnicity Estimate which indicates what portions of your DNA came from 42 populations from around the world.
+MyHeritage also identifies 2114 genetic groups which are based on a reference set of 1.7 million DNA tests.
+Over 5,600,000 people have been tested by MyHeritage or have imported their data into the database.
 MyHeritage uses the Illumina GSA chip for its test.
 The test reports 576,169 autosomal SNPs, 29,694 X chromosome SNPs and 3495 Y chromosome SNPs.
-The price for testing is currently \$59, but is generally \$79.
+The price for testing is \$89.
 Uploads are accepted from all major companies (23andMe, Ancestry.com, Family Finder, and Living DNA).

-The primary pros of the MyHeritage test include the fact that a significant percentage of matches have family trees available for review, excellent filters are available for matches, a very good chromosome browser that also shows triangulated groups, an auto-clustering tool and the Theory of Family Relativity that helps bridge gaps in pedigree charts.
-The primary cons of the MyHeritage test include the fact that no X chromosome browser is available (but promised), the ethnicity estimates still need some improvement, no chromosome painting is available and no email addresses are provided for matches.
+The primary pros of the MyHeritage test include the fact that a significant percentage of matches have family trees available for review, excellent filters are available for matches, a very good chromosome browser is provided that shows triangulated groups, an auto-clustering tool is provided and the Theory of Family Relativity helps bridge gaps in pedigree charts.
+The primary cons of the MyHeritage test include the fact that no X chromosome browser is available (but promised), the ethnicity estimates still need some improvement, no chromosome painting is available and no e-mail addresses are provided for matches.